zachvin/labelling-instructions/README.md

 <View>
   <Header value="RAITE Annotating"/>
   <Text name="" value="Your annotation interface is ready.
 Use the &quot;person&quot; label to
-                       annotation all instances in which a person is present in the video." />
+                       annotate all instances in which a person is present in the video." />
   <Labels name="videoLabels" toName="video" allowEmpty="true">
     <Label value="person" background="#F45866"/>
   </Labels>